 Who is the organizer?

-The lead entrant must be a company and either the owner or licensee of a distinct formulation of F3 feed (“F3 Feed Type”) for a carnivorous fish in one of three categories: (a) Salmonid, (b) Shrimp, or (c) Other Carnivorous Species.
-Other Carnivorous Species entrants must have their species approved by the Judges.
+Entrants need to be companies that can produce and sell feed.
+Companies can collaborate with other entrants to form a team, but each team must have a company that leads the group or the ‘Lead Entrant’.
+The lead entrant must either own or license a distinct formulation of F3 feed (“F3 Feed Type”) for a carnivorous fish in one of three categories: (a) Salmonid, (b) Shrimp, or (c) Other Carnivorous Species.
+If a Lead Entrant submits a feed for Other Carnivorous Species, the Entrant needs to have the species approved by the Judges.
 Qualified submissions are defined in the Challenge Rules.

 Can multiple feed mills & farmers come together with the lead company to form a consortium?